jinghuazhao/INF/docs/rsid/README.md

 # Notes

-This page was initated with conditional analysis and fine-mapping and later expanded with information on many aspects of the analysis.
+This page was initated with conditional analysis and fine-mapping, and later expanded with information on many aspects of the analysis.

 ## Signal selection